STAND-TO! Edition: Friday, May 1, 2015

 What is it?

 Behavioral Health (BH) is an important factor in the readiness of the Army.
 It encompasses psychological, physical and spiritual wellbeing, and can impact each of these aspects regardless of age, race, religion, or income.

 According to a February 2015 review of Army data systems, Defense Manpower Data Center (DMDC), and Defense Medical Surveillance System (DMSS) 7.4 percent of the Soldiers who have ever deployed Oct.
 7, 2001 to Feb.
 1, 2015, received a diagnosis of post-traumatic stress disorder (PTSD).
 Data from the U.S. Transportation Command (TRANSCOM) and U.S. Transportation Regulating and Command and Control Evacuation System (TRAC2ES) indicates that, since October 2001, 2,959 Soldiers have required air medical transport out-of-theater (Operation Enduring Freedom) for PTSD or other BH issues, sole condition or comorbidity.
 Between March 2003 and December 2011, 5,320 Soldiers were evacuated out-of-theater from Operation Iraqi Freedom and Operation New Dawn.

 What has the Army done?

-What efforts does the Army plan to continue in the future?
+What continued efforts does the Army have planned for the future?